Day of the Dead Activities

 As a warm up, I present Día de los Muertos with this awesome video (see above).

-I ask them to pay special attention to the colors, clothes and designs used in the video, pointing out the bright, happy colors meant to celebrate of life, rather than sad or spooky Halloween colors.
+I ask them to pay special attention to the colors, clothes and designs used in the video, pointing out the bright, happy colors meant as a celebration of life, rather than the sadness typically associated with death as in All Saint´s Day, or the spooky colors of Halloween.

 For the remaining class period, the students decorate their skeleton puppets from the previous week, changing them from spooky bone-white skeletons to fun-loving Day of the Dead dancing machines, complete with colorful floral skulls.

-I use the same awesome video to warm up with these guys (see above).
-What can I say, I’m a fan!
+I used to use the same awesome video to warm up with these guys (what can I say, I’m a fan!), but as Coco has become such a hit, last year I switched to the Coco Trailer to get them in the mood.

 After talking about what they’ve seen in the video, I ask them to tell me anything they may know about the holiday, where it comes from, what they’re celebrating and to point out some key vocabulary.

-Still, I keep it short and sweet (about 15 minutes max), providing some brief background information, relevant vocabulary (colorful, skulls, pass away, etc.) and lots of images of the elaborate altars and infamous sugar skulls, which have gained popularity here in Spain over the last few years.
+Still, I keep it short and sweet (about 15 minutes of information input, max), providing some brief background information, relevant vocabulary (colourful, skulls, pass away, loved ones, etc.) and lots of images of the elaborate altars and infamous sugar skulls, which have gained popularity here in Spain over the last few years.

-I pre-prepare copies of 5 or 6 different sugar skull coloring sheets and encourage participation by allowing people who participate more to choose their sugar skull first.
+Beforehand, I prepare copies of 5 or 6 different sugar skull coloring sheets and encourage participation by allowing people who participate more to choose their sugar skull first.
 The rest of the class is spent decorating the skulls while playing various Day of the Dead videos in the background.

 They finish the skulls at home and cut them out to make masks for a quickie class selfie before hanging them up in the hallway or classroom.